campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-19-14-26-45
+- Updated xanModifiers to add metaKey.
+- Updated xanGoURL to no longer open a new window on xanModifiers.altKey as it was overlapping with Mac access keys, control / alt.

 2025-06-19-11-50-09
 - Renamed /templates/pdf-default/style.css styles.
 - Updated Contacts and Projects do-print.php.